Break down complex ideas into fundamental concepts that stand alone, then build them back up again.

 - Limb Coiling: Generate breaking power by keeping your butt and feet pinched tight against your opponent.
 Break your opponent’s limb coil by pulling his arm free of the rest of his body.

-- Rotational Control: Extra torque can be added to the armbar by twisting it rather than pulling it straight back.
+- Ratchet Control: Extra torque can be added to the armbar by twisting it rather than pulling it straight back.

 - Theory of Alignment: If applied properly, the armbar breaks your opponent’s posture, structure and base, while you retain all three.